oneapi-src/SYCLomatic/_sources/dev_guide/migrate-a-project.rst.txt

    migrate-a-project/user-defined-migration-rules

 |tool_name| ports CUDA\* language kernels and library API calls to
-SYCL for the |dpcpp_compiler|.
-Typically, 90%-95% of CUDA code automatically migrates to SYCL\*.
+SYCL\* for the |dpcpp_compiler|.
+Typically, 90%-95% of CUDA code automatically migrates to SYCL.
 The tool inserts inline comments during migration to help you complete the remaining code migration.

 **CUDA‡ to SYCL‡ Code Migration & Development Workflow**